Summary of the market’s focus during the month:

 The development of fixed income funds

 All funds performed relatively strongly.
-Simplicity Likviditet rose by 0.36% while Simplicity Nordic Corporate Bond, Simplicity Global Corporate Bond EUR and Simplicity High Yield rose by 0.26%, 0.28% and 0.31%, respectively.
-Yields remain at high levels in all funds, which creates good conditions for future development.
+Simplicity Likviditet rose by 0.35% while Simplicity Nordic Corporate Bond, Simplicity Global Corporate Bond and Simplicity High Yield rose by 0.20%, 0.55% and 0.35%, respectively.

 The development of equity funds